Interactive children's book: Pop-up books

 Children's pop-up books are a form of interactive literature in which upon turning the page, an image literally “pops-up”.
 These books provide 3-D illustrations made of unfolding paper that allow for the child to feel as if the book is coming to life.
 First created in the mid-thirteenth century, they were originally not intended for children until publisher Robert Sayer created Harlquinade in 1765.
-With his creating of a “lift-the-flap” book, he gave children a way to truly become involved with what they are reading.
+With his creation of a “lift-the-flap” book, he gave children a way to truly become involved with what they are reading.
 From then, several other authors, such as William Grimaldi, designed their version of the pop-up book depicting elaborate scenes from page to page that allowed for the reader to determine the outcome of the story.

 The pop-up book has evolved from a seemingly simplistic idea to one of more sophistication, as well as complication.
 They have grown to be a genre that delights, intrigues, and educates children of all ages.

 One key person in the pop-up book phenomenon is Waldo Hunt, who was the first to develop these books in the United States.
 He found joy and creativity in the idea of creating a pop-up image in a book.
 He was the true advocate and mastermind behind their conception and popularity.

-Pop-up books are common enough to be found in your local library, bookstore, classroom, or likely even your own bookshelf.
 There are several examples of these kinds of books, but some famous ones to check out are: Christmas in New York by Chuck Fischer, Star Wars: A Pop-Up Guide to the Galaxy by Matthew Reinhart, and The Amazing Pop-Up Geography Book by Kate Petty.
 Pop-up books can range from very simplistic 3-D illustrations to more intricate and detailed presentations depending upon the topic of the book, its author and illustrator, as well as the age of the audience they are appealing to.

 It wasn't until the late nineteenth century, partly due to the invention of industrial printing, that pop-ups were created.
 The first pop-up books published in America were those in the Showman Series published by the McLoughlin Brothers.
 Still, these books were too expensive and fragile to be practical as children's books.
 Pop-ups opened the door for the creation of many other types of interactive books for both children and adults.
 Despite a brief decline in production during the mid-twentieth century, it was a new idea that spawned quickly and eventually became the highly technological and advanced world of books that it is today.